Farhan001/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7. 6-multiple_permissions: Change the permission of a file
 8. 7-everybody: Give executino rights to everybody
 9. 8-James_Bond: To give only others all the permissions
+10. 9-John_Doe: To change permission to given instructions